-U.K. telecommunications regulator Ofcom released The Telecommunications Market 2006
+U.K. telecommunications regulator Ofcom released The Telecommunications Market 2006 report last week.

 The 293-page report contains some interesting findings about trends in the communications industry, including TV broadcasting, and consumer usage of, and attitudes to, various communications services.
 One conclusion reached was that a new "networked generation" is turning away from TV, radio and newspapers in favor of online services, downloadable content such as Podcasts and participation in online communities.

 In a result that's sure to concern traditional TV broadcasters, the report found that on average 16- to 24-year-olds in the United Kingdom spend one hour less per day watching television than the average television viewer.
 Their radio listening is lower too, by an average of 15 minutes per day compared to the wider population.
 One bright spot, however, is that among all groups, TV viewing increased slightly, by 11 minutes per week.